ppundeer/Titanic_journey/README.md

 # Titanic_journey
 This is my first problem at Kaggle.
-I choosed the Titanic competition which is a good way to introduce feature engineering and ensemble modeling.
+I chose the Titanic competition which is a good way to introduce feature engineering and ensemble modeling.
 Firstly, I will focus on the feature engineering.
 Last part concerns modeling and predicting the survival on the Titanic.

 This script follows three main parts:
 Feature analysis